Scottish Indian

-Scottish-Indians are Indian citizens of mixed Indian and Scots ancestry or people of Scottish descent born or living in India.
-Like Irish Indians, a Scottish-Indian can be categorized as an Anglo-Indian.
+Scottish-Indians refers to either Scots diaspora living in India, or the descendants with Scottish or people of Scottish and Indian ancestry.
+Scottish-Indian, like Irish Indians, are often categorized as an Anglo-Indian.
 Scottish Indians celebrate Scottish culture, with traditional Scottish celebrations like Burns Night widely observed among the community.

 History

 18th Century

 Scottish immigration to India began with the union of Scotland with England in 1707 to create the United Kingdom.
 Under the deal, Scotland's landed families gained access to the East India Company, and gradually become its dominant force.
 Scots came into India as writers, traders, engineers, missionaries, tea and indigo planters, jute traders and teachers.
 By 1771 almost half of the East India Company's writers were Scots.

 The Scottish presence was also strongly evident in India.
 The first three Governor-Generals of India were Scots.
 When Henry Dundas became President of the Board of Control in 1784 he 'Scoticised' India and through his agencies Scots came to dominate the activities of the East India Company (EIC).
 By 1792, Scots made up one in nine EIC civil servants, six in eleven common soldiers and one in three officers.